wasimkhana/banglore-home-price-prediction-model/README.md

 Here is link to my notebook: [How to build real-estate price prediction model](https://www.kaggle.com/wasimkhan/complete-ml-model-with-web-interface-for-testing)

-you can comment over there for explanation with any-step.
+you can ask any query in a comment on my notebook.
 Don't miss encouraging me through upvote.

 #### **Step-2**: